misterorion/aws-eks-example/README.md

 * **Isolation:** The database is deployed in the `intra_subnets` (Isolated layer) which have no route to any Internet Gateway or NAT Gateway.
 * **Instance Configuration:** PostgreSQL 14 running on `db.t4g.micro` (ARM Graviton2) for cost efficiency.
 Storage starts at 20GB with autoscaling up to 50GB.
 * **Security Groups:** Access is strictly whitelisted.
 The RDS Security Group allows ingress on port 5432 **only** from the Workload Security Group ID.
 This security group chaining approach (not CIDR-based rules) ensures only authorized EKS workloads can connect.
+* **Secrets Management:** The database master password is automatically generated using a cryptographically secure random generator (32 characters) and stored in AWS Secrets Manager.
+This eliminates the need to pass passwords via CLI arguments or environment variables, and provides secure rotation capabilities.
 * **Development Settings:** The database has `deletion_protection = false` and `skip_final_snapshot = true` for easy teardown during development.
 In production, these should be set to `true` and `false` respectively.

 ### 4. IPv6 Implementation (Dual-Stack)